All Episodes

 Anybody but me find it odd that he would talk about a blown chance.

-Gotta love the guy.
+Got to love the guy.

-There is a fabulous column today, the Washington Post.
+There is a fabulous column today, The Washington Post.

-It's by Wade Zirkel.
+It's by Wade Zirkle.

 He served two tours in Iraq with the Marines before being wounded in action.